 - 1. Graduates have the discipline-specific knowledge in entomology required to perform successfully in appropriate-level private, government, or academic positions. - 2.
 Graduates are able to design original research and interpret research results through statistical inference appropriate for post-graduate continuation of education or professional endeavors. - 3.
 Graduates are able to prepare and synthesize information to effectively communicate, both orally and in writing, with technical or scientific and non-technical audiences. - 4.
-Graduates have expertise in research and analytical skills through completion of a thesis research project. - 5.
+Doctoral graduates will contribute to the advancement of science through creation of original and independent ideas and research. - 5.
 Graduates demonstrate leadership and teamwork through service to the department, outreach to the public or service in professional societies.